pytorch/pytorch/docs/source/notes/modules.rst

          'bar': nn.Parameter(torch.randn(4))
        })

-       # Registers a persistent buffer.
+       # Registers a persistent buffer (one that appears in the module's state_dict).
        self.register_buffer('buffer1', torch.randn(4), persistent=True)

-       # Registers a non-persistent buffer.
+       # Registers a non-persistent buffer (one that does not appear in the module's state_dict).
        self.register_buffer('buffer2', torch.randn(5), persistent=False)

        # Registers a buffer None placeholder; this will be added to the state_dict
        # to be serialized explicitly as None.
        self.register_buffer('buffer3', None)
-       assert self.buffer3 is None

        # Adding a submodule registers its parameters as parameters of the module.
        self.linear = nn.Linear(2, 3)